Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Framework

-\end{restatable} The proof is in~\Cref{apd:theory}.
-This theorem states that if Merlin uses a strategy that allows Arthur to classify almost always correctly, i.e., small $\epsilon_M$, then there exists a dataset that covers almost all of the original dataset and on which the class entropy conditioned on the features selected by Merlin is zero.

-\Cref{thm:minmax} states its guarantees for a set $D^\prime$ and not the original set $D$.
-We would prefer a less convoluted result such as
+The proof is in~\Cref{apx:theory}.
+This theorem states that if Merlin's strategy allows Arthur to classify almost perfectly, i.e., small $\epsilon_M$, then there exists a set that covers almost the entire original dataset and on which the class entropy conditioned on the selected features is zero.
+Note that these guarantees are for the set $D^\prime$ and not the original set $D$.
+A bound for the set $D$, such as \( \ap_{\CD}(M) \geq 1-\epsilon_{M}, \) is complicated by a factor we call \emph{asymmetric feature correlation (AFC)}, and which we explain in~\Cref{sec:afc}.

-which bounds the average precision over the whole dataset.
-However, this is not straightforwardly possible due to a principle we call \emph{asymmetric feature concentration (AFC)}.